nicoespeon/understandlegacycode.com/content/blog/earn-maintainers-esteem-with-adrs/index.md

 - delegating code formatting to a specific tool
 - etc.

-The problem is that we don't remember _why_ these decisions were taken.
-Why the code is like that.
+The problem is that you don't know _why_ these decisions were taken.
+Or you don't remember.
 Thus, it's hard to revisit these decisions.

-Maintainers typically have 2 approaches to the problem:
+Maintainers typically have 2 approaches to address this problem:

 1. Changing the way it works, taking the risk of unknown unknowns and breaking things
 2. Keeping it the way it works and living with it

-ADRs give context around the decision that was taken.
+ADRs give context around the decisions that were taken, so you can revisit them.

 And they are **dead simple to write!**